Purposeful Policies - Purposeful Enterprise

 Purposeful policies to reduce negative externalities, extraction, and non-value adding activity.

-A summary can be found here.
+A shorter summary can be found here.

 David Clift